 - Can track the progress of learners towards target awards

 If an organisation applies to be a Centre or Academy, it will be approved providing that it fulfils the following conditions:

 - The Centre agrees to appoint a Principal Assessor who is the single point of contact with TLM.
 The Principal Assessor will sign an agreement to uphold standards across all assessors in their Centre and they will attend such training as required by TLM to ensure they are fully conversant with the policies and procedures required to carry out their duties in managing the assessment of units and qualifications.

 - The Centre has sufficient working computer equipment to access the support provided from the TLM web site for recording assessment outcomes and transmitting these and any evidence required by TLM securely to the Awarding Organisation.

 - The Centre has the staff to support the assessment of units and agrees to establish a constructive working relationship with a named Account Manager at TLM.
 It will provide access to candidates and their work for the purpose of quality assurance, standardisation and moderation.

 - Unless the learner chooses not to have one, has arrangements in place to obtain on behalf of its learners a unique learner number (ULN) and a learner record.

-- Where learner consent is given, uses access to the record of the learner's previous achievements in their learner record to ensure that opportunities for credit ransfer and exemption are maximised.
+- Where learner consent is given, uses access to the record of the learner's previous achievements in their learner record to ensure that opportunities for credit transfer and exemption are maximised.